Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories

 In particular, for scalar $\phi^4$ theory in $d=4$, the coefficient of the one-loop $\beta$-function is unchanged by the geometry sector: geometry fluctuations can renormalize the mapping between $\lambda_0$ and $\lambda_R$, but do not modify the universal one-loop running of $\lambda_R$ (see \S\ref{subsec:phi4-one-loop}).

-At a conceptual level, the conjecture is a direct application of effective field theory to the enlarged lattice system with fields $(x,U,\Phi)$.
-First, $\SEd$ acts linearly on the embedding field $x$ and leaves both the admissible domain $\Xadm$ and the microscopic action invariant; after quotienting/fixing the global zero modes this symmetry is retained as a covariance of the geometry measure.
-Consequently, any effective action obtained by integrating out $x$ must be globally $\SOd$-covariant (and gauge invariant when gauge fields are present), which yields \textup{(i)}.

-Second, the substantive input is the short-range geometry hypothesis~\hyperref[hyp:SR]{(SR)}: exponential clustering of local geometric observables implies that the geometry sector has a finite correlation length in lattice units, hence integrating out $x$ at fixed cutoff produces a \emph{local} effective action for $(U,\Phi)$ with a derivative expansion in powers of $p a$ at fixed physical external momenta.
-This is exactly the locality hypothesis needed for the Symanzik EFT, \eqref{eq:symanzik_general}.
-Locality also implies that the geometry sector can only (a) renormalize the bare-to-renormalized map for the operators already present in the target continuum theory and (b) generate higher-dimension $\SOd$-covariant operators suppressed by powers of $a$.
-In particular, absent additional light degrees of freedom in the geometry sector, no new relevant or marginal directions can appear beyond those allowed by the target continuum symmetries, which is \textup{(ii)}.
-Finally, standard RG universality then gives \textup{(iii)}: once the usual relevant parameters.
+At a conceptual level, Conjecture~\ref{conj:universality} is an application of EFT to the enlarged system $(x,U,\Phi)$.
+Exact $\SEd$ covariance of the microscopic measure implies that any effective action obtained after integrating out $x$ is $\SOd$-covariant (and gauge invariant when applicable), yielding \textup{(i)}.
+The substantive input is the short-range geometry hypothesis~\hyperref[hyp:SR]{(SR)}: exponential clustering in the geometry sector gives a finite correlation length in lattice units, so integrating out $x$ at fixed cutoff produces a local effective action for $(U,\Phi)$ admitting a derivative expansion in powers of $pa$.
+Consequently the geometry sector can only renormalize the matching of operators already present in the target theory and generate higher-dimension $\SOd$-covariant operators suppressed by powers of $a$, giving \textup{(ii)}; standard RG universality then yields \textup{(iii)} after tuning the usual relevant parameters.
 Conjecture~\ref{conj:universality} is intended as a concrete target for future work; establishing or falsifying it beyond one loop and in $4d$ gauge theories would be particularly valuable.